PayFabric/Portal/PayLink/Sections/Settings.md

 ## Templates

-**Settings** > **Templates**.The user is able to customize all of the notification templates that are distributed, either by email or SMS.
+**Settings** > **Templates**.
+The user is able to customize all of the notification templates that are distributed, either by email or SMS.
 We have provided you with a default set of templates which you can copy and make changes to, or start from scratch.

 All of our templates have ability of inserting parameters.
 Parameters are active areas of the text that will be dynamically replaced by unique document information prior to the message being sent.
 Each template may have different available parameters, please click on the **Insert Parameter** link when creating or modifying the templates to see available parameters.

 ![PayLinkEmailNotificationTemplates](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/PayLinkEmailNotificationTemplates.png)